UniversalDependencies/docs/_bor/index.md

 I worked
 ```

-The A argument of transitive verbs is indexed on the mood or aspect marker, and the O argumend is bound to verb.
+The A argument of transitive verbs is indexed on the mood or aspect marker, and the O argument is bound to the verb.

 ```
 adygore emage ewido